turtl/www/views/pages/security.md

 As mentioned above in [When is Turtl *not* secure](#when-is-turtl-not-secure), Turtl has a feature that allows inviting people to share content over email.
-While this is not nearly as secure, it is a necessary feature for those who don't necessarily need higher levels of information securty but want to use the collaborative aspects of Turtl.
+While this is not nearly as secure as sharing using the built-in messaging system (which uses RSA encryption), it is a necessary feature for those who don't necessarily need higher levels of information securty but want to use the collaborative aspects of Turtl.